 (And for all those of you who are too afraid to speak your French out loud... your car is the perfect sound booth for rounding those vowels and perfecting your French RRRRRR.)

 Here are a few French courses that I recommend you check out.
 All offer interactive audio courses, and come either as CDs or as MP3 downloads.

-The interactive audio course part of this product is simply wonderful.
+The interactive audio course part of Rocket French is simply wonderful.
 The 20 minute lessons are just long enough to teach you a short conversation between the two characters, while explaining all the finer points of the language as you encounter them in context.

 They go slow enough that you'll pick it all up, and by the end of the 20 minute lesson you'll be amazed how much you've learned.
 That confusing-sounding conversation at the start of the lesson will now be clear as day.

 Unlike most other audio courses, this one is also supported by a full written grammar course.
 On the website you also get full transcripts of the conversations, which tends to solidify things in my head.

 Note that this product is available as a download, while all the other products I'm going to mention will have to be ordered from Amazon, or purchased from the store.
 For more info you should read my full Rocket French review.